quicwg/base-drafts/draft-ietf-quic-qpack.md

 encoded field section until the necessary updates are received on the encoder stream.
-If the granting of flow control credit on the encoder stream (or the connection as a whole) depends on the consumption and release of data on the stream carrying the field section, a deadlock might result.
+If the granting of flow control credit on the encoder stream (or the connection as a whole) depends on the consumption and release of data on the stream carrying the encoded field section, a deadlock might result.

 More generally, a stream containing a large instruction can become deadlocked if the decoder withholds flow control credit until the instruction is completely